egafni/GenomeKey2/docs/aws.rst

 Launch Cluster
 +++++++++++++++++++

-This will launch a single master node.
+This will launch a single master node (reserved instance), and one execution node (spot instance)

 .. code-block:: bash

-    starcluster start gk
+    starcluster start gk -s 2

 Adding nodes (StarCluster has been configured to request spot instances by default)